New Zealanders spent $5.4 billion online last financial year according to Roy Morgan Research’s Digital Universe report.

 - We have fewer smartphone owners, but we do more with the devices than Australians.

-- New Zealanders spend more time with all forms of media than Australians, but that picture is confused by the number of dual screen users who, say, surf the web while watching TV.
+- New Zealanders spend more time with all forms of media than Australians.
+The picture is confused by the number of dual screen users who, say, surf the web while watching TV.

 One conclusion that can be taken from the comparisons is that New Zealand has a much greater digital divide than Australia.
 A greater number of New Zealanders have little or no access to digital services than their Australian counterparts.

-While this partly comes down to New Zealand being poorer than Australia, we also have considerably less equal wealth distribution and that means a sizeable number of New Zealanders are increasingly left behind.
+In part this comes down to New Zealand being poorer than Australia.
+We also have considerably less equal wealth distribution.
+That means a sizeable number of New Zealanders are left behind.